-If you still think the term “customer experience” is exclusively B2C, you’re going to have a hard time closing in 2019.
+If you still think the term “customer experience” is exclusively B2C, you’re going to have a hard time closing.
 In fact, a study of 880 decision-makers uncovered that for every dollar spent to improve the customer experience, businesses got back three in return—with an 11 percent increase in revenue expected for the next year.

 It’s a lesson B2C businesses learned long ago.
 In today’s “experience economy,” selling memorable moments around products is almost more important than the products themselves.
 Today, B2B businesses are finally starting to catch up.